Nishantvidhuri/Threrapyv2/README.md

 3. Deploy automatically on every push

 ### Live Demo
-Visit the live website: [https://dr-serena-blake-therapy.vercel.app](https://dr-serena-blake-therapy.vercel.app)
+(Replace with your live site URL if available)

 ## 📝 Customization

 ### Updating Content
 - Edit `src/app/page.tsx` to modify text content
 - Update contact information in the Contact section
-- Modify services and pricing as needed
+- Modify services and office hours as needed

 ### Styling
 - Customize colors in `src/app/globals.css`